spatialos/gdk-for-unity/docs/content/component-data.md

 ### Generation details

 #### Primitive types
-Each primitive type in schemalang corresponds to some type in the Unity GDK.
+Each primitive type in schemalang corresponds to a type in the Unity GDK.

 | Schemalang type                | Unity GDK type      |
 | ------------------------------ | :-----------------: |